 WHO SHOULD USE CPAP

-Continuous positive airflow pressure (CPAP) is the best treatment for most people with obstructive sleep apnea.
-It is safe and effective in patients of all ages, including children.
-If you only have mild sleep apnea and do not feel very sleepy during the day, you may not need to use it.
+CPAP can successfully treat most people with obstructive sleep apnea .
+It is safe and works well for people of all ages, including children.
+If you only have mild sleep apnea and do not feel very sleepy during the day, you may not need it.